-With easy-to-navigate organisation by type of meat from beef to pork to poultry, learn how to master the art of cooking every cut of meat from the basics to fancy braises in our comprehensive 101 guide.
+We’ve provided useful Instant Pot meat cooking times, tips and recipe suggestions.
+With easy-to-navigate organisation by type of meat from beef to pork to poultry, learn how to master the art of cooking every cut from the basic chicken breast to fancy braises in our comprehensive Instant Pot 101 guide.

 In yet another Instant Pot 101 feature, today, we’re focusing on the meat of the dish.
 No – literally.
 All of the meat.
-This post is for the carnivores and the omnivores (sorry plant-based eaters) who want to master the art of cooking all cuts of beef, lamb, pork, chicken, and turkey.
+This post is for the carnivores and the omnivores (sorry plant-based eaters) who want to master the art of cooking all cuts of beef, lamb, pork, chicken, and turkey with their pressure cookers.

-While many meat dishes include other ingredients to make a full meal, it’s good to know some of the basics like how to cook a roast, which cuts you can follow the ‘minutes per pound rule’ on, and some of the time differences you’ll need to know between fresh and frozen.
+While many meat dishes include other ingredients to make a full meal, it’s good to know some of the basics like how to cook a pork roast in the Instant Pot, which cuts you can follow the ‘minutes per pound rule’ on, and some of the time differences you’ll need to know between fresh and frozen.

 Cooking from scratch has never been easier.
 Whether you need to quickly cook a few pounds of ground beef to use in another recipe or you’d love to have a tender, juicy roast on the table for dinner tonight and you totally forgot to plan ahead, we’ve got you covered.
 Here is our guide to cooking meat in the Instant Pot.

-Roast beef (chuck roast, rump, tri-tip, brisket, pot roast)
+Instant Pot Roast Beef (chuck roast, rump, tri-tip, brisket, pot roast)

 For these recipes, use enough liquid for the pot to come to pressure and to avoid a burn notice (1.5 cups should be fine).
 You can also use broth to cook instead.